- What do I need to do in order to compete in my first NPC Worldwide competition in Poland?

 Answer:

 Yes.
-On-line registration via the registration form is mandatory for all athletes.
+Online registration through the registration form is mandatory for all competitors.

-3. Until when is registration for the competition possible?
+- Until when is on-line registration for the competition possible?

 Answer:

-4. What should I do if I fill out the registration form incorrectly?
+- What should I do if I fill out the on-line registration form incorrectly?

 Answer:

-If you provided incorrect information in the registration form (contact email, division, main categories, classes, weight, height, age), did not reserve some additional service, etc., you can fill out the registration form again correctly, and send it.
+If you have entered incorrect information in the registration form (contact email, division, categories, weight, height), did not reserve an additional service, etc., you can fill out the registration form again (correctly) and submit it.
 After receiving your new registration form, we will delete the previous (incorrect) form from our system.
-If you realize that you made a mistake too late, you will be able to correct it on the athletes check-in on Friday before the competition at the competition office staff.
+If you realize too late that you made a mistake, you will be able to correct it during the check-in day on Friday before the competition at the competition office.

-5. I only provided one main category (True Novice) in the registration form in which I planned to compete.
-However, I learned from my coach that I cannot compete in it because I do not meet its criteria specified in the “NPC Poland Contest Regulations”.
-Therefore, I want to change it to another main category (Juniors) and add two more main categories (Novice and Open).
-Is it possible, and how do I do it?
+- I only entered one category (Beginner) in the registration form, in which I planned to compete.
+However, I was informed by my coach that I am not eligible for this category because I do not meet the criteria outlined in the “NPC Poland Contest Regulations”.
+I would like to change it to another category (Novice) and add two more categories (Junior and Open).
+Is this possible, and how should I do it?

 Answer:

-Yes, it is possible.
-The easiest way is to inform the person at the competition office who checks your documents and handles all formalities related to the competition on the athletes check-in in Friday.
-Then, changing categories and adding two more will be possible.
-During athletes check-in, you can also pay the entry fee in cash for participation in the remaining main categories and classes.
-During athletes check-in, you can also reserve and pay for other additional services such as spray tanning service, multimedia package (photos and videos from the stage in high quality), tickets (passes) for the backstage and the audience for accompanying persons and coach, makeup and hairdressing.
+Yes, this is possible.
+The easiest way is to inform the head of the competition office during the check-in day (on Friday), who will check your documents and handle all formalities related to your participation.
+The category change and adding two more categories will then be possible.
+During the check-in, you can pay in cash for the additional categories you wish to compete in.
+You can also reserve and pay for other additional services, such as spray tanning service, multimedia package (high-quality photos and videos from the stage), backstage passes and audience tickets for accompanying persons, makeup and hairstyling.

-6. How much does it cost to participate in the competition (competition entry fee)?
+- How much does it cost to participate in the competition?

 Answer:

-The competition entry fee for selected divisions (physique category), main categories and prices for additional services such as spray tanning service, stage photos and videos, NPC Worldwide Membership License, backstage and audience tickets (backstage passes) for accompanying persons and coach are given in the registration form on its subsequent pages.
+The entry fees for the selected categories, as well as the prices for additional services such as spray tanning service, photos and videos from the stage (multimedia package), NPC Worldwide membership, tickets and backstage passes for accompanying persons, are provided in the registration form on its subsequent pages.

-7. Is it possible to withdraw from the competition after online registration?
+- Is it possible to withdraw from the competition after registering online?

 Answer:

-8. What is an NPC Worldwide Membership License and do I need to have it to compete in the NPC competitions in Poland and abroad?
+- What is an NPC Worldwide membership and do I need it to compete in the NPC Debut competitions (in categories: True Novice, Beginner, Novice) or in other categories of NPC Worldwide competitions in Poland and abroad?

 Answer:

-Every competitor participating in any NPC Worldwide federation competitions in Poland and abroad is required to have a current NPC Worldwide Membership License for the given calendar year.
+Every athlete competing in any NPC Worldwide competitions in Poland and abroad is required to have a valid NPC Worldwide membership license for the current calendar year during the event.
 The license fee is paid directly to the NPC Worldwide federation’s account.
-Such a license can be paid during on-line registration (it will be received on the athletes’ check-in on Friday) or make, paid for, and downloaded to a smartphone through the NPC Worldwide federation’s website.
-Additional information on obtaining the NPC Worldwide Membership License independently can be found on our website under the “NPC Worldwide Membership” tab:
+There are two ways to obtain and pay for the license: (1) during online registration (if you choose this option, you will receive your NPC Worldwide membership during check-in on Friday), or (2) you can independently obtain, pay for, and download the license to your smartphone through the NPC Worldwide federation’s website.
+Additional information about independently obtaining the NPC Worldwide membership can be found on our website in the „NPC WORLDWIDE MEMBERSHIP” section:

 https://ifbbpro.com.pl/en/npc-worldwide-membership/

-9. What is the athletes check-in process (verification), when does it take place, and is it mandatory?
-What do I need to bring with me for athletes check-in?
+- What is the athlete’s check-in process, when does it take place, and is it mandatory?
+What do I need to bring to check-in?

 Answer: